-Haul kids, dogs, and gear with our favorite electric cargo bikes.
-From front-load trikes to smooth-riding longtails, you’ll be ready to pedal in no time.
+Haul kids, dogs, gear, and groceries with our favorite electric cargo bikes.
+With options ranging from front-load trikes to smooth-riding longtails, we’ll have you ready to pedal in no time.

-For the past 3 months, our neighborhood has been testing a multitude of amazing electric cargo bikes.
-We’ve hauled everything from babies, kids, dogs, wood, and inflatable SUPs to huge Costco and farmer’s market buys.
-I’m happy to report I haven’t gotten in our car once for any trips around town.
+For more than a year, our neighborhood has been testing a multitude of amazing electric cargo bikes.
+We’ve hauled everything from babies, kids, dogs, wood, inflatable SUPs, and even huge Costco and farmer’s market hauls.
 If our destination is within 15 miles, we go on cargo bikes.

-Below, we highlight, categorize, and review the five best bikes we tested.
+Below, we highlight, categorize, and review the best bikes we tested.
 They were all standouts in their own unique way.
-But before we dive in, check out the lingo below explaining the different styles of electric cargo bikes on the market today.
+But before we dive in, check out the lingo below, which helps explain the different styles of electric cargo bikes on the market today.

-Longjohn: These have the cargo box up front with the front wheel way out.
+Long-john bike: These have the cargo box up front with the front wheel stretched out in front of you.
 Some also have the capacity for another passenger to ride on the back.
 This style takes a bit of practice when you first get on, as it handles a little differently than a traditional bike.

-Longtail: These ride more like a traditional bike and can fit up to three small passengers (kids) riding on the tail.
+Longtail bike: These ride more like traditional bikes and can fit up to three small passengers (kids) riding on the tail.
 Most can also fit a clip-on seat for younger kids (9 months and up).

 Front-load trike: These have two wheels and the cargo box in front.
 This stable style can fit as many as four kids in the box and sometimes an extra kid or panniers on the back.

 For some extra money, you can choose different add-ons for the bike depending on your lifestyle.
-We wanted to make this bike our main one for taking our son to preschool.
-So we opted to get the adjustable Monkey Bars ($199) as well as a Yepp Maxi Easy Fit kid seat ($220).
+We wanted to make this bike our main one for taking our son to preschool, so we opted to get the adjustable Monkey Bars ($200) as well as a Yepp Maxi Easy Fit kid seat ($259).

 The frame looked big at first sight.
 But after adjusting the cockpit and seat to my 5’1″ height, I was pleasantly surprised at how natural and comfortable it felt.
 It has easily been the neighborhood’s most widely used bike.
 It’s simple to adjust the size of the bike, and it fits a wide variety of heights.